 I’m sure to some of you I’m starting to sound like a broken record when it comes to good looking packaging and decent graphic design.
 Well here I go again with a great example of why graphics are important.
-I bought the game Aquarius because of this picture:
+I bought the game Aquarius because of the picture above.

 I had never played it or even heard about it before I saw this picture – I bought it 100% based this photo…okay 90%, 10% was price point.
 It was only a little over $12 so if it stunk, it wasn’t too much of my game budget out the window.
 (Yes, I have a game budget otherwise I’d be very poor.)